Why You Should Consider Outsourcing Software Development Projects?

 Some of Hungary’s top software development projects include building databases, and writing code in Shell, C++ and JAVA.

 India is the second country in the world in terms of population, but more importantly, for our discussion, the number of STEM (science, technology, engineering and mathematics) graduates at 2.6 million (behind only China).

-What makes India also a prime location for IT outsourcing is the fact that an average software developer in India charges between $10 and $15 per hour, making them much cheaper than the U.S. software development agency who can charge $60 per hour on average.
+What makes India also a prime location for IT outsourcing is the fact that an average software developer in India charges between $10 and $15 per hour, making them much cheaper than the U.S. software development agencies that can charge $60 per hour on average.

 4. The Philippines

 According to some estimates, more than 4 million trained Philipino workers have some experience working for a foreign company.
 That just shows how sought-after they are for outsourcing.

 Each year, The Philippines “cough up” more than 112 IT and engineering grads, all well-versed in Java, API development, .NET and more.

 Poland is in many ways an ideal country for software development outsourcing.
 Not only does it have a solid pool of talent (80,000 new IT graduates every year), but the country is also a member of the WTO, EU, NATO, UN, Patent Cooperation Treaty, Berne Convention, the Paris Convention, the Madrid Protocol and a whole other host of organizations.